theta360developers/webapi/docs/_posts/2021-02-16-get-my-settings.md

 you bring it back up, the SC2 will load My Settings.

 With API call, `camera._getMySetting` will load all the settings stored in My Settings on the V, Z1, SC2, and SC2B.
-NOTE: Need to test the SC2 and SC2B.
 For the S and SC, the options must be passed as an array.

 ## Z1 testing